 The Kingston Arts Council (KAC) is the region’s primary resource for arts information and support.
 Through communications, programming, and advocacy, the KAC promotes the creation, development, and appreciation of the arts in Kingston and supports artistic growth and engagement for arts organizations and artists at all levels of their careers.
 The KAC also administers key funding programs, the City of Kingston Arts Fund (CKAF) and the Nan Yeomans Grant for Artistic Development.

-The Kingston Arts Council provides strategic leadership and services for the arts — as funder, champion, advocate, expert, and resource – in Kingston and surrounding area.
+The Kingston Arts Council (KAC) provides strategic leadership and services for the arts — as funder, leader, advocate, resource and facilitator of opportunities — in Kingston and the surrounding area.

 The development of the Kingston Arts Council Strategic Plan (2016-18): Building a Creative Community was funded by the Ontario Arts Council – Compass Grant.

 Click here to view a pdf copy of the 2019/20 Annual Report.

 Click here to view a pdf copy of the 2018/19 Annual Report.

 Click here to download a pdf copy of the 2017/18 Annual Report.

 Click here to download a pdf copy of the 2016/2017 Annual Report.[/vc_column_text][/vc_column][/vc_row]